Picolinic acid

-In synthetic organic chemistry, has been used as a substrate in the Mitsunobu reaction and in the Hammick reaction.

-Coordination chemistry
+Production

+On a commercial scale, picolinic acid is produced by ammoxidation of 2-picoline followed by hydrolysis of the resulting nitrile:

+It is also produced by oxidation of picoline with nitric acid.

+In the laboratory, picolinic acid is formed from 2-methylpyridine by oxidation with potassium permanganate (KMnO4).

+Reactions

+Hydrogenation of picolinic acid gives piperidine-2-carboxylic acid, a precursor to the drug Mepivacaine.

 Picolinic acid is a bidentate chelating agent of elements such as chromium, zinc, manganese, copper, iron, and molybdenum in the human body.
-Many of its complexes are charge-neutral and thus lipophilic.
-After its role in absorption was discovered, zinc picolinate dietary supplements became popular as they were shown to be an effective means of introducing zinc into the body.

-Production

-Picolinic acid is formed from 2-methylpyridine by oxidation, e.g. by means of potassium permanganate (KMnO4).
+It is a substrate in the Mitsunobu reaction.
+In the Hammick reaction, picolinic acid reacts with ketones to give pyridine-2-carbonols:

 Biosynthesis

 Picolinic acid is a catabolite of the amino acid tryptophan through the kynurenine pathway.
 Its function is unclear, but it has been implicated in a variety of neuroprotective, immunological, and anti-proliferative effects.
 In addition, it is suggested to assist in the absorption of zinc(II) ions and other divalent or trivalent ions through the small intestine.